upbound/up/docs/commands.md

         - `--template-id = STRING`: (Required) Name of the configuration template to use.
         - `--context = STRING`: (Required) Name of the GitHub account or org to use.
-The configuration template will be clonde into this Github org.
+The configuration template will be cloned into this Github org.
     - Behavior: Creates a new configuration.
 If you have not previously authorized or installed the Upbound GitHub app, your web browser will be opened to do so.
 - `list`